-The specialty of rheumatology has undergone a myriad of noteworthy advances in recent years, especially if we consider the development of state-of-the-art biological drugs with novel targets, made possible by rapid advances in the basic science of musculoskeletal diseases and improved imaging techniques.
+The specialty of rheumatology has undergone a myriad of noteworthy advances in recent years.
+This is especially true considering the development of state-of-the-art biological drugs with novel targets, which has been made possible by rapid advances in the basic science of musculoskeletal diseases and improved imaging techniques.

 History of rheumatology

-Thomas Sydenham was an English physician from the 17th century, often called “the English Hippocrates”.
-He introduced the value of clinical observation in the practice of medicine, basing his treatment endeavors on practical experience rather than upon the theories of Galen.
+Thomas Sydenham was an English physician from the 17th century, often referred to as “the English Hippocrates."
+Sydenham introduced the value of clinical observation in the practice of medicine, basing his treatment endeavors on practical experience rather than upon the theories of Galen.
 He suffered from gout, a complex form of arthritis, which he managed to describe in detail.

 The first clinical description of rheumatoid arthritis is credited to Landré-Beauvais in 1880.
-Although the disease appeared similar to gout, Landré-Beauvais pointed out that this disease shows several distinctive features – namely a chronic course, predominance in women, involvement of multiple joints from the onset, and a significant decline in general health.
+Although the disease appeared similar to gout, Landré-Beauvais pointed out that this disease shows several distinctive features.
+Namely, these symptoms included a chronic course, predominance in women, involvement of multiple joints from the onset, and a significant decline in general health.

 Several other war episodes have been pivotal for the development of drugs that are now abundantly used to treat rheumatic diseases.
-In fact, the discovery of effects of immunosuppressive agents was an indirect consequence of the poison gas usage (so-called mustard gas), already during the First World War.
+In fact, the discovery of the effects of immunosuppressive agents was an indirect consequence of poison gas usage, namely sulfur and nitrogen mustards, during the First World War.

 Key aspects of modern rheumatology

-Rheumatology has changed significantly over the last twenty years from a largely inpatient based specialty with poorly effective treatment modalities, to an outpatient based specialty with targeted and science-based therapies.
-Still, one fundamental problem remains, and that is the difficulty of defining the range of illnesses included in this field.
+Rheumatology has changed significantly over the last twenty years from a largely inpatient-based specialty with poorly effective treatment modalities, to a primarily outpatient-based specialty with targeted and science-based therapies.
+Still, one fundamental problem remains, which is the difficulty of defining the range of illnesses included in this field.

 The adequate understanding of pathophysiological processes underlying rheumatic diseases prompted the development of new drugs.
 Today, physicians have access not only to novel biologic drugs, but also to specific registries established to evaluate real-life usage of these agents and their optimal role in treatment protocols.

 In addition, rheumatology offers diverse prospects for both clinical and scientific research.
-This field is undoubtedly set to develop even further in the future, as better assessment of disease, improved science, the development of new biomarkers and optimization of drug usage will help address many challenges ahead.
+This field is undoubtedly set to develop even further in the future, as better assessment of diseases, improved science, the development of new biomarkers, as well as the optimization of drug usage will help address many challenges ahead.